Cremation Burial Options

 The Ossuary in Section 7 at Resurrection Cemetery is part of a columbarium, where in the center is space for cremated remains.
 The ossuary can hold up to 275 individuals.
 Each individual’s remains will be placed in a velveteen bag.
 The cremated remains will then be placed in the center of the columbarium, that is, “the ossuary.”

 The Catholic Church instructs that cremated remains are not to be co-mingled (combined).
 By placing the remains in individual bags, this will not occur.
 The cost will be less expensive than any other way of interment.
-The name of the individual with birth and death dates will be engraved on the center band of the ossuary.
+The name of the individual with the year of birth and death will be engraved on the center band of the ossuary.

 This is a very good, cost-effective option for those who wish to have a permanent place for their loved one that includes memorialization.